C-Loftus/Princeton-Thesis/doc/main.md

 By building for a new ecosystem like Linux mobile devices,I wanted to not only solve an existing problem in the voice controlled accessibility ecosystem, but also tie in my work with anticipating future issues that wall come about due to a lack of accessibility support on new ARM mobile devices.

 Finally, as previously stated, Linux mobile devices can more easily run existing Linux software than alternatives like Android or IOS.
 This will allow me to adapt my previous research developing an open source voice parser for linux \footnote{https://github.com/C-Loftus/Starling}.
 This will allow me to lay the groundwork not only for new community based federated learning solutions,but also the parsers and accessibility software that will consume these models.

 # Approach

-As stated, my project goal was to create a federated learning system for voice controlled disability software.
-I wanted to create a full federated learning ecosystem to show how it could be applied to the disability software space.
-Additionally, in doing so I also wanted to investigate new way of UI and UX design.
+As previously stated, my project goal was to create a federated learning system for voice controlled disability software.
+I wanted to create a full ecosystem to show how federated learning could be applied to the disability software space.
+Additionally, in doing so I also wanted to investigate new design principles and the emerging platform of Linux smartphones.

 I split up the technical implementation of my project into five main parts.

 - Machine Learning Architecture and Algorithms
 - Webserver Backend
 - Webserver Frontend
-- Linux GUI Client
+- GUI Client for participating in federated learning and converting talon data
 - Packaging and Distribution

 A visual description of each part can be seen in the diagram below.

 $$
  \forall{talon\_data}_1^{|talon\_data| := N}